odevauchelle/DryTransfer/README.md

 ![First example](./figures/hello_world.svg)

 To change journal style, simply import another template:

 ```python
 from DryTransfer import PRL as journal
 ```

-This is for Physical Review Letters.
+This is for *Physical Review Letters*.
 Here is the result:

 ![Other style](./figures/hello_world_2.svg)